Furthering your Formal Studies

 Please complete our on-line application form.

-The current deadline for applications to begin study in October 2022 is 15th September 2022.
+The current deadline for applications to begin study in October 2025 is 12th September 2025.

 Our admissions process will normally include an interview.

-Undergraduate
+Undergraduate Level:

 Full bursaries for CA qualifications taught at St Stephen’s House via the Edward King Centre may be available for eligible candidates including Church of England clergy and former members of St Stephen’s House.
 Assistance in sourcing other funding can be provided.
 The on-line application form includes the opportunity to apply for a full fee bursary.